GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 This tutorial shows how to manage Namespaces, RoleBindings, and ResourceQuotas across multiple clusters using Anthos Config Management, GitOps, and Kustomize.

 The resources in this tutorial are different for each cluster.
-So ConfigSync is configured to pull config from different directories.
+So Config Sync is configured to pull config from different directories.
 If you want your config to be identical for every cluster, check out the [Multi-Cluster Fan-out](../multi-cluster-fan-out/) tutorial instead.

 ![Architecture Diagram](docs/architecture.png)